Eucalyptus polybractea

 It is typically a multi-trunked tree 5 to 10 m (16 to 32 ft) tall, with the trunks anchored by a large root mass and leaning away from the centre, forming a wide-spreading canopy.
 The bark is grey-brown and peeling off in long, thin strips that accumulate at the tree's base, leaving behind smooth new bark.

 Flowers are small, with numerous creamy-white filaments set in a cup-shaped base.
-They are bore in small clusters of between seven and ten, arising at the sides of the branchlets, and come into bloom from early autumn to early winter.
+They are borne in small clusters of between seven and ten, arising at the sides of the branchlets, and come into bloom from early autumn to early winter.

 Inglewood, Victoria, Australia

-Blue Mallee is one of the world's principal sources of Eucalyptus oil, along with Tasmanian Blue gum (Eucalyptus globulus), Broad-leaved peppermint (Eucalyptus dives), Narrow-leaved peppermint (Eucalyptus radiata), Queensland peppermint (Eucalyptus exserta) and Gully gum (Eucalyptus smithii).
+Essential oil - Blue Mallee is one of the world's principal sources of Eucalyptus oil, along with Tasmanian Blue gum (Eucalyptus globulus), Broad-leaved peppermint (Eucalyptus dives), Narrow-leaved peppermint (Eucalyptus radiata), Queensland peppermint (Eucalyptus exserta) and Gully gum (Eucalyptus smithii).

 General interest